MuhammetTahaDemiryol/spring-aop-example/README.md

 # Spring-AOP-Example

- While the project is short and precise this notes are detailed.
+ While the project is short and precise this note are detailed.
 The notes are for my own reference and for anyone who wants to learn Spring AOP.

 ## **Common Aspect Terms Explained**